 We do not have any manufacturing facilities or personnel.
-We currently rely, and expect to continue to rely, on third parties for the manufacture of our drug candidates for preclinical and clinical testing, as well as for commercial manufacture if our drug candidates receive marketing approval.
-In preparation for a potential commercial launch of selinexor in the United States subject to marketing approval by the FDA, we entered into a long-term supply arrangement with a third-party manufacture to provide commercial tablets of selinexor.
-We have engaged a third party manufacturer to obtain the active pharmaceutical ingredient for selinexor for preclinical and clinical testing and a separate third-party manufacturer for fill-and-finish services.
-We obtain our selinexor supplies for preclinical and clinical testing from these manufacturers on a purchase order basis and do not have a long-term supply arrangement in place for supplies for preclinical and clinical testing.
-We do not currently have arrangements in place for redundant supply.
+We currently utilize and expect to continue to utilize third parties for the manufacture and testing of our preclinical, clinical, and commercial drug products.
+We have engaged one third-party manufacturer to obtain the active pharmaceutical ingredient for selinexor for clinical and commercial testing.
+We have engaged a separate third-party manufacturer for fill-and-finish (tableting) services and have entered into a three-year supply agreement for the manufacture of selinexor 20 mg tablets with this manufacturer.
+We obtain all other selinexor supplies or materials on a purchase order basis and do not have a long-term supply arrangement in place at this time.
+We currently maintain sufficient inventories to exceed our two-year forecasts for selinexor and do not have arrangements in place for a redundant supply.
+For all of our drug candidates, we intend to identify and qualify additional manufacturers to provide the active pharmaceutical ingredient and fill-and-finish services as part of our long-term commercial supply plans.

-All of our drug candidates are small molecules and are manufactured in reliable and reproducible synthetic processes from readily available starting materials.
-The chemistry is amenable to scale up and does not require unusual equipment in the manufacturing process.
+All of our drug products/candidates are small molecules and are manufactured in reliable and reproducible synthetic processes from readily available starting materials.
+The chemistry and formulation processes of selinexor has been developed to meet our large-scale manufacturing needs and do not require unusual equipment in the manufacturing process.
 We expect to continue to develop drug candidates that can be produced cost-effectively at contract manufacturing facilities.